sujit-sahu/home/content/bookbmstdr/chap10/_index.md

   image: ""
 ---

-<a href="../Rcode/Chapter10.html"> R code for reproducing the examples in Chapter 10. </a>

  This chapter discusses Bayesian models for both areal and temporal areal  data.
 As areal unit data are often discrete counts, this chapter first provides a gentle introduction to the generalized linear models (GLM).
 The linear predictor in the